-CBCT or Cone Beam Computed Tomography is advanced scanning technology that allows us to take a 3-dimensional image of your mouth and jaw.
-By taking over 600 distinct images of the area, and using special software to reconstruct those images in 3D, the CBCT can give us the data we need to make decisions for implants, orthodontics and other compicated cases.
+CBCT or Cone Beam Computed Tomography is an advanced scanning technology that allows us to take a 3-dimensional image of your mouth and jaw.
+By taking over 600 distinct images of the area, and using special software to reconstruct those images in 3D, the CBCT can give us the data we need to make decisions for implants, orthodontics, and other complicated cases.

 CBCT is considered the “gold standard” when it comes to scanning technologies.

 Digital radiography (digital x-ray) is the latest technology used to take dental x-rays.
 This